Causal Reasoning and Large Language Models: Opening a New Frontier for Causality

 Sidestepping the challenge of formalizing these concepts into a causal model, LLMs offer an opportunity to capture the necessary and relevant background context for an event directly from natural language description of an event.
 Given that an LLM is trained on text narratives written by humans, the subjective elements of causal judgments may be encoded as part of the LLM's internal representations.

 In this section, we first review the concept of counterfactual reasoning and show that LLMs can answer counterfactual questions about an event with accuracy close to that of humans on a benchmark task.
-We then present an example scenario to illustrate the challenges of modeling real-world events using actual causality and introduce the two key counterfactual concepts used in formal models of actual causality: necessity and sufficiency.
-Using 15 different vignettes commonly used in actual causality literature, we provide evidence that LLM can capture the necessary background context and reason about necessity and sufficiency of actual causes.
+We then present an example scenario to illustrate the challenges of modeling real-world events using token causality and introduce the two key counterfactual concepts used in formal models of token causality: necessity and sufficiency.
+Using 15 different vignettes commonly used in token causality literature, we provide evidence that LLM can capture the necessary background context and reason about necessity and sufficiency of token causes.
 Finally, we show how this capability transfers to a causal judgment benchmark task from Big Bench~\citep{suzgun2022challenging}, specifically designed to test LLMs on their ability to infer the normality of a candidate causes.